True Faith (band): 2002–2009

-In October 2005, the band began their 1st American tour.
-From 2006 to 2008, they did shows in Taiwan, Hong Kong, Singapore and Malaysia.
-In June 2009, Medwin and Eugene did a special acoustic show in Dubai which was very successful.
+In October 2005, the band began their first American tour.
+From 2006 to 2008, True Faith performed shows in Taiwan, Hong Kong, Singapore, and Malaysia.
+In June 2009, Medwin and Eugene performed a special acoustic show in Dubai.

+In 2006, the band released a greatest hits album and a music video, directed by Robert Quebral.

-The video for "Dahil Ikaw" was one of the most viewed in 2006, and was nominated in two categories at the MYX Music Awards of 2007, consequently winning in the soundtrack category.
-It was directed by Genghis Jimenez.
+The music video for "Dahil Ikaw," directed by Genghis Jimenez was nominated for Favorite Mellow Video at the MYX Music Awards of 2007 and won in the Favorite Media Soundtrack category.